 Q&A

 Depends on the ingredient and the season.
 For Morels we chase forest fires so every year is different.
 We’ve harvested on the southern BC border, way up in the Northwest Territories, and in central AB.
 Our chanterelles are mostly Vancouver Island and Haida Gwaii (Queen Charlotte Islands), sometimes Saskatchewan.
-We have an every growing little black book of secret spots in Western and northern Canada for our Porcini, other boletes, lobsters, pines, etc. For our seaweed, it’s back to Haida Gwaii.
-Our Northern Wild Rice grows naturally on the lakes of Manitoba.
-Our stinging nettle is from AB and BC.
+We have an every growing little black book of secret spots in Western and northern Canada for our Porcini, other boletes, lobsters, pines, etc. Our stinging nettle is from AB and BC.

 Yes!
-Wild Mushrooms contain beta-glucans which boost the immune system.
-They are loaded with trace minerals and vitamins (Iron, selenium, Vitamin B & D, etc).
+Mushrooms contain beta-glucans which boost the immune system.
 They have been proven to be anti-cancer, anti-diabetic, anti-inflammatory.
 And they are also a wonderful vegetarian protein.

 The species we harvest have been enjoyed for centuries and are available in some of the top rated restaurants in the world.
 We are 100% confident in the species we harvest.
 We can differentiate between edible and non-edible mushrooms like a gardener can differentiate between a cucumber and a zuchini.